Find answers to common questions about The N.U.in Program.

 What is The N.U.in Program?

-The N.U.in Program is a unique first-year experience for a select group of applicants to begin their fall semester studying abroad at one of our international partner locations or with N.U.in Boston.
-They then transition to the Boston campus in January in order to continue their studies at Northeastern.
-Students study abroad with other first-year students and earn a full semester of academic credit towards the rest of the their time at Northeastern.
+The N.U.in Program is a unique first-semester experience for a select group of applicants to begin their fall semester studying abroad at one of our international partner locations or with N.U.in Boston.
+They then transition to Northeastern in January in order to continue their studies.
+Students study with other first-year students and earn a full semester of academic credit towards the rest of the their time at Northeastern.

 Why was I admitted to the N.U.in Program?